 An important note regarding the selective reaction filter is that the user is responsible for providing correct and valid reactions for correct attachment points in order to get a good result.
 While a range of reaction definitions is provided in the public repository, the reactions prescribed to a given attachment point have to be feasible.
+Reaction filters enable the user to specify a variable number of reaction definitions for each attachment point.
 If an infeasible reaction is required, the model is not going to be able to fulfil this reaction filter and always receive a score of 0.
 Depending on the setup, this can lead to a failed run with a very small and irrelevant outputs as the low scores do not guide the agent in the right direction.
 It is therefore essential that the user is aware of this potential pitfall.
 A consistently low reaction filter score, plateauing at a value lower than one, is often an indicator of a wrong reaction requirement.